dwhall/HeyMac/docs/HeyMacProtocol.md

 if it is not also authenticated.
 If both encryption and authentication are enabled, encryption is performed first and authentication is performed afterward.
-Authentication is performed starting at the PID_Ver field and continuing to the end of the payload (which may be encrypted).
+Authentication is performed starting at the PID field and continuing to the end of the payload (which may be encrypted).
+The Message Integrity Code (MIC) is appended immediately after the payload.
+The size of the MIC is determined by the IE which specifies the authentication algorithm.

 ### HeyMac Encryption

-An entry in the Header Information Elements indicates encryption is enabled for a frame.
+A Header Information Element indicates encryption is enabled for a frame.
 The IE also gives the encryption method details.
 When encryption is enabled, the Body IEs, Source Address and Payload fields are encrypted.
+If Authentication is enabled, the MIC is encrypted as well.
 The Header IEs are not encrypted.

 ### HeyMac Authentication